 We know that you share the St. Louis Public Schools' goal of providing a safe school environment.
 In order to help us reach that goal we ask you to please review this Parent Information Guide and Student Code of Conduct.
-After you have reviewed the Parent Information Guide and Student Code of Conduct, please sign the affidavit below, tear this page out of the handbook, and return the signed page to your child's classroom teacher.
+After you have reviewed the Parent Information Guide and Student Code of Conduct, please sign the affidavit below, and return the signed page to your child's classroom teacher.
 This document acknowledges your receipt of this information for which every St. Louis Public School student is responsible.
 Thank you for your cooperation in helping make our schools safe places for learning.